Dean-Cottrell/EasyShop/README.md

 ## Description of the Project

-This Java-based backend API powers *EasyShop*, an e-commerce platform designed to handle product listings, user authentication, shopping cart functionality, and order management.
+This is a Java backend API powers e-commerce platform designed to handle product listings, user authentication, shopping cart functionality, and order management.
 The application is built using Spring Boot and connects to a MySQL database.
-It’s geared toward backend developers and learners looking to understand real-world e-commerce logic and robust API design.
-It includes everything from user registration and login via JWT tokens, to role-based permissions, product filtering, and shopping cart persistence.
-The frontend is provided for testing, but all development work is focused on the backend API.
+It includes everything from user registration and login via tokens, to role-based permissions, product filtering, and shopping cart persistence.

 ## User Stories